2017 Property Industry Awards

 The Rakahuri Building at Rangiora High School was opened today by Associate Minister of Education, Louise Upston.
 Read more about the building here.

-The annual NZIA Auckland Branch Awards were held last night recognising forty-five projects ranging from Commercial and Education projects to Residential, Urban Design and Interior Architecture.
+The annual NZIA Auckland Branch Awards were held last night recognising forty-three projects ranging from Commercial and Education projects to Residential, Urban Design and Interior Architecture.

 Mayank Thammalla, Robert Park and Rebecca Wennerstrand were recently recognised with one of 22 Honourable Mentions in the annual global eVolo 2017 Skyscraper Competition.
 Read more about their entry here.